armanbzi/ADSDB_Project_WildLife_Assist_Pipeline/README.md

 ### Data Processing Zones (Recommended Workflow):

 1. **Temporal Landing** - Initial data ingestion from TreeOfLife-200M dataset
-   - Streams wildlife data (snake families) from HuggingFace
+   - Streams wildlife data (snake families only for now but can be upgraded) from HuggingFace
    - User-configurable sample limits and species constraints
    - Stores raw images and metadata in MinIO temporal-zone